An Overview of Legal Cases in the Energy Industry

 Cases like this help companies to resolve conflicts concerning breach of contract, especially when unforeseen circumstances harm several partners and each thinks the opposing party is guilty.

 Of course, heated controversies can tarnish an enterprise’s reputation due to negative PR, which is often used to attack opponents.
 Businesses need a vote of confidence to not lose their niche authority.

 As for SFTC Ukrinterenergo, the company has a good record, behaves openly and transparently on the market, and takes part in socially important projects.
 For instance, in 2014, SFTC Ukrinterenergo partnered with Inter RAO (Moscow) to ensure a reliable and uninterrupted electrical energy supply to Crimea.
 Consequently, the case did not do serious harm.

-However, the ten years of litigation has undoubtedly cost SFTC millions in attorney fees.
-In the future this will impact how SFTC handles disputes.
-The costs of litigation, with the possibility of damages, routinely is part of the cost benefit analysis that companies use when negotiating settlements with the claimants.
+However, the ten years of litigation have undoubtedly cost SFTC millions in attorney fees.
+In the future, this will impact how SFTC handles disputes.
+The costs of litigation, with the possibility of damages, routinely is part of the cost-benefit analysis that companies use when negotiating settlements with the claimants.